-- 105. Conflict and economic instability will be mitigated by advocating inclusive policies and strengthening social cohesion through the nexus approach, complemented by contingency planning and stocks.
-Gender inequalities, if not tackled, pose a risk to the achievement of the objectives of the CSP and progress towards zero hunger.
-WFP will play an important role in supporting the Government's implementation of the national gender strategy while ensuring that all activities are gender-equitable and as gender-transformative as possible.
-WFP will continue monitoring and analysing the security situation across the borders and inside the country and adjust its programmes as needed.
-As humanitarian access is increasingly a challenge, WFP will work with the Government and other stakeholders to maintain a good level of advocacy and awareness on humanitarian principles.
-WFP will prioritize life-saving and livelihood activities implemented in ways that support equitable recovery and development. - 106.
+- 105. Insecurity and the expansion of armed conflicts, particularly in the Sahel region and in Nigeria, are expected to continue and might affect WFP's operations.
+The country office will ensure that risk management is systematically embedded in all planned interventions to mitigate potential risks to its planned activities, thus allowing it to adapt to the evolving situation.
+Such an approach is fully aligned with WFP's 2018 enterprise risk management policy. - 106.
+Conflict and instability will be mitigated by advocating inclusive policies and by strengthening social cohesion through the nexus approach, complemented by contingency planning and stocks.
+WFP will continue to monitor and analyse the security situation across the borders and inside the country and make programmatic adjustments accordingly.
+As humanitarian access is increasingly challenging, WFP, together with the government and other stakeholders, will maintain a good level of advocacy and awareness on humanitarian principles.
+WFP will prioritize life-saving and livelihood activities implemented in ways that support equitable recovery and development. - 107.
 WFP will establish a contingency plan to mitigate potential major shocks.
-Should needs arise suddenly among host populations next to refugee camps, WFP will review the targeting approach, adjust beneficiary entitlements and advocate increased flexible funding,

-- prioritizing those most vulnerable.
-WFP will mitigate the risk of a lack of engagement of the Government and stakeholders and insufficient community involvement and ownership through increased, evidence-based and targeted advocacy complemented by negotiations with regional entities, donors, populations, beneficiaries and opinion leaders. - 107.
+Should needs arise suddenly among host populations next to refugee camps, WFP will review the targeting approach, adjust beneficiary entitlements and advocate increased flexible funding, prioritizing those most vulnerable.
+WFP will mitigate the risk of a lack of engagement of the Government and stakeholders and insufficient community involvement and ownership through increased, evidence-based and targeted advocacy complemented by negotiations with regional entities, donors, populations, beneficiaries and opinion leaders. - 108.
+Gender inequalities, if not tackled, pose a risk to achievement of the CSP's objectives and progress towards zero hunger.
+WFP will play an important role in this transformative agenda by supporting the Government in implementing the national gender policy while ensuring that all activities are gender equitable and, as applicable, gender-transformative. - 109.
 WFP will provide targeted communication and training for men and women.
 The organization will also strengthen national and community capacities, involving religious leaders and through wider use of community radios, in order to promote equitable solutions adapted to local circumstances that contribute to achieving CSP objectives.
 WFP will continue to engage with the Government to anticipate any changes in government priorities.
-In addition, it will reduce the risk of weak coordination with other partners through enhanced joint and inclusive planning. - 108.
+In addition, it will reduce the risk of weak coordination with other partners through enhanced joint and inclusive planning. - 110.
 The partnership strategy being prepared will seek to minimize the risk of lack of funding, including through increased funding diversification and enhanced advocacy among partners, governments and donors.
+Furthermore, a prioritization plan will be put in place to mitigate resource shortfalls when needed.
 The risk of insufficient qualified personnel will be addressed by aligning staff capacity with the requirements of the CSP.
 Environmental and social considerations will be systematically integrated to avoid, minimize and mitigate negative impacts.